CyberJester/SDL_GC_Project/README.md

 	Utilities - holds converters for images textures, etc.

 Just like the old xna, which for it's time was very good, this library will, as the end product, be used in Visual studio just like any other template to build projects.
-As such when a project is created it creates a Program.cs file that is preset to thiis:
+As such when a project is created it creates a Program.cs file that is preset to this:

     class Program
     {
         static void Main(string[] args)